oracle-livelabs/oci-migration/ecc-hol/query/diagnose-and-monitor/diagnose-and-monitor.md

 ### Introduction

-This lab walks you through the steps to general steps performed in diagnosing and monitoring Oracle Enterprise Command Center framework
+This lab walks you through the general steps performed in diagnosing and monitoring Oracle Enterprise Command Center framework

 Estimated Time: 10 minutes